An integrated pest management (IPM) approach integrates preventive and corrective measures to keep

 - Reduces or eliminates issues related to pesticide residue

 - Decreases worker, tenant and public exposure to pesticides

-- Alleviates public concern about pest & pesticide-related practices.
+- Alleviates public concern about pest and pesticide-related practices

-- Maintains or increases the cost-effectiveness of pest management programs
+- Maintains or increases the cost-effectiveness of a pest management program